Skills Developed with an English Degree

 If you have an interest in a particular career, check with Western’s Alumni Association to see if they know of any English alums who have pursued similar careers.
 Set up an interview for advice.
 Through the Ask!
 Online Network, you can search for alumni mentors based on various career and academic fields.
 Start connecting today and build career-related relationships that will last beyond graduation!

 Develop Your Computer Skills

 Many English related jobs involve producing a wide variety of texts, including written, image, audio and visual media.
 Developing skills with writing, image, audio, and video software will prepare you for entry-level requirements for many careers.

 Seek an Internship

-Internships are good opportunities to gain experience in you field of interest.
+Internships are good opportunities to gain experience in your field of interest.
 The English department offers writing internships with a wide range of local businesses and non-profits through its internship course ENG 461 Internships in English: Professional Identity offered every spring.
-Contact Nicole Brown (Nicole.Brown@wwu.edu) for information.
+Contact Nicole Brown for information.

-Submit Your Work to and/or Be a Student Editor for Journals such as Jeopardy, Labyrinth, and Occam’s Razor.
+Submit Your Work to and/or Be a Student Editor for Journals such as Jeopardy or Occam’s Razor.

 If you are interested in editing and publishing, then get experience writing for or working with one of Western’s publications.
 Submissions are usually solicited in fall quarter, while editorial positions are typically advertised in the spring for the following year.